DA0-DA0/dao-indexer/README.md

 `cargo install diesel_cli --no-default-features --features postgres`

 Note: this requires that the postgres libraries are on your link path already.
+You'll also want to add `~/.cargo/bin` to your local `$PATH` variable.

 #### Database Config